jcarbaugh/cereal/README.md

 ### Custom type handlers

 As with dates, other data types outside of what is natively supported by JSON need to be converted to one of the native types during serialization.
 Cereal allows you to define handlers for additional data types to convert to a valid JSON format.
-The handler is a callable that recieves the value and returns a value corresponding to a native JSON type.
+The handler is a callable that receives the value and returns a value corresponding to a native JSON type.

 ```python
 import uuid